jyao46/jyao46/README.md

 ## Hi, I'm Jessica! 👋

-I'm a rising junior at UCLA studying Data Science and Economics, passionate about using AI and machine learning to solve real-world problems!
-I'm a big fan of creative problem solving and building projects that make an impact, and I'm always looking for opportunities to learn, grow, and work with others.
+I'm a junior at UCLA studying Data Science and Economics, passionate about using AI and machine learning to solve real-world problems!
+I'm a big fan of creative problem-solving and building projects that make an impact, and I'm always looking for opportunities to learn, grow, and work with others.

 🔭 I'm interested in the intersection of data science and economics/finance